zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshooting-app-protect-waf.md

 ---
-title: Troubleshooting with NGINX App Protect WAF
+title: "Troubleshooting with NGINX App Protect WAF"
 description: "This document describes how to troubleshoot problems when using NGINX Ingress Controller and the NGINX App Protect WAF module."
 weight: 700
+docs: "DOCS-1460"
 doctypes: [""]
 toc: true
 aliases: